 The mind is an intangible instrument which constantly creates the impression of us having a window onto the world, and into oneself.

-The dream state illustrates that the mind is a fabricator rather than straight-forward presenter of existence.
+Dreams illustrate that the mind is a fabricator rather than a straightforward presenter of Nature.
 While awake, what phenomenally appears before us is a phantasmagoric multimedia display, imaginatively sewn from disparate sensations into a consistent story.
+The persistence of an illusion does not make it real any more than the repetition of a lie makes it true.

 Life defies physics.
 Science has no accounting for how life can exist.
 Quite simply, we accept what cannot be denied.